casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 - Execute the test-specific logic.
 In this example, retrieve information about the account running the session code and its associated keys.
 For full details, visit [GitHub](https://github.com/casper-ecosystem/two-party-multi-sig/blob/236bb18b9e98da7f9d8706f5e4825494845cfec2/tests/src/integration_tests.rs#L15-L55).
 - Retrieve runtime arguments, which should be the same as defined in the contract.
-- Create the execution request that sets up the session code to be executed.
+- Create the execution request that sets up the session code to be processed.
 In this example, the `CONTRACT_WASM` is the session code.

 ```rust
     let execute_request =